 While family feuds over ailing loved ones are not uncommon, they often have devastating effects on family relationships.
 It is important, then, that your family establish a good, honest line of communication, when possible.
 Additionally, hiring a skilled Elder Law Attorney, with a specialty in Guardianship proceedings, can help to lessen the strain put on families when Guardianship is needed.

-To speak with a knowledgeable Guardianship attorney, please contact Cohen & Cohen Law Group, P.C. at 718-275-7779.
+To speak with a knowledgeable Guardianship attorney, please contact COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. at 718-275-7779.
 Call today and get the information you need to help keep your family and loved ones from falling apart over the stress of finding the right method of care for your ailing loved one!